obonaventure/cnp3/book/application/ex-application.rst

 16. On smartphones, users often want to avoid downloading large emails over a slow wireless connection.
 How could a POP client only download emails that are smaller than 5 KBytes ?

-17. Open a POP session with the lab's POP server (`nostromo.info.ucl.ac.be`) by using the username and password that you received.
+17. Open a POP session with the lab's POP server (`cnp3.info.ucl.ac.be`) by using the username and password that you received.
 Verify that your username and password are accepted by the server.

 18. The lab's POP server contains a script that runs every minute and sends two email messages to your account if your email folder is empty.
 Use POP to retrieve these two emails and provide the secret message to your teaching assistant.